From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

 \subsection{Dealing with the unbounded state space}

-The model \eqref{eq:derivate-A}-\eqref{eq:definition-F-R-E} in \Cref{sec:aws-model-description} is defined on an unbounded state space and in this section we map it to a bounded one for two reasons: the attractor at ``$x_g = (0,+\infty,+\infty)$'' and the need for a bounded state space in order to apply the Saint-Pierre algorithm.
-In order to make this mathematically sound, we map $\X=\Rplus^3$ (parameterized by the variables $\x = (A, Y, S)$) to a bounded space $\Y=[0,1)^3$ (parameterized by transformed coordinates $\y = (a, y, s)$) and then add the point $\y_g = (0, 1, 1)$ which is the equivalent of $\x_g$ in these new coordinates.
+The model described in \Cref{sec:aws-model-description} and given by Eqs.~\eqref{eq:derivate-A}-\eqref{eq:definition-F-R-E} is defined on an unbounded state space.
+In this section, we map it to a bounded state space in order to deal with the diverging dynamics and apply the Saint-Pierre algorithm.
+We map the original state space $\X=\Rplus^3$ with the dynamical variables $\x = (A, Y, S)$ to a bounded space $\Y=[0,1)^3$ with transformed variables $\y = (a, y, s)$ and then add the point $\y_g = (0, 1, 1)$ which is the equivalent of $\x_g$ in the new coordinates.
 So we perform a change of coordinates

 where we switch from the old right-hand side (RHS) $f$ to the new RHS $F$.
 Following the explanations in \Cref{sec:unbounded-state-space-general}, we use the transformation \bgroup \egroup where the parameters $\x_{mid}=(A_{mid}, W_{mid}, S_{mid})^T$ are such that $\Phi(\x_{mid}) = (\frac{1}{2}, \frac{1}{2}, \frac{1}{2})^T$.
 They can be understood as the scale where the ``resolution is the best''.
 Hence, changing this value does not qualitatively influence the result, but a good choice can make them clearer.